DworkinLab/episodicSequenceData/bio720_final_project.md

 and the file is opened in GUI format to open file and commpared using reference *D. mel* sequence r5.57

-The output image for full pairwise comparisons;
+The output image for full pairwise comparisons for comparisons with file 9 (MGD2 = High coverage Gen 0);

-*could not find way to fit all in yet*

 ![9vsall](https://cloud.githubusercontent.com/assets/14790488/12039788/828e3ed0-ae31-11e5-9d84-2baff0cdbe1c.jpg)

-Fst values for all pairwise comparisons with data file 9 (MGD2 = High coverage Gen 0)
+Fst values for all pairwise comparisons with data file 9

 ###The CMH test (Cochran-Mantel-Haenszel test)